HeyItsMicro/SoFaygo-Sessions/README.md

 The greatest album you will ever hear.

 **Known issue: Spotify local files do not show the cover art due to it not supporting the m4a file format.
 I had not realized this format is exclusive to Apple Music.
-I am working on creating another version of the comp with mp3 files that would support Spotify as well as any other music player.**
+I am working on creating another version of the comp with mp3 files which would support Spotify as well as any other music player.**

 A few notes:
 - If a song is missing it's probably because I didn't like it (which is rare).